T Loops: The Basics

 A T-loop is typically activated by Opening the loop and Cinching it distal to the terminal molar , then as it tends to return to its original shape the space closure happens

-However before this activation , Bends are added to the loop arms before placement to modify the moment-to-force ratio. this is called Preactivaation bends
+However before this activation , Bends are added to the loop arms before placement to modify the moment-to-force ratio.
+These bends called Preactivation bends

 An example of two T loops in their neutral position , Vertical legs should not intersect in neutral position otherwise amount of activation will automatically be increased , you may be activating, for example, 2mm rather than 1mm.
 This can lead to permanent deformation in the loop and/or release of very low moments, leading to undesired uncontrolled movements